norhaaklabs/m2idl/content/contact.md

 My primary communication channel is Email.

-My email address is: NORHAAK @ PROTONMAIL.COM
+My email address is: MOUNIR @ NORHAAK.PRO

 In case of emergency, you can send an SMS.

-My Mobile phone number is: : +212 699-076-808
+My Mobile phone number is: : +44 757-015-8368

 We can start a discussion using Telegram, please use the number listed above.